 16. Competency Based Education

 Competency based education says that regardless of the length of time it takes for a student to complete a course, the student completes it based on what they know already.
-The only factor in determining how or when the student completes the course is the mastery of knowledge within the subject.
+The only factor in determining how or when the student completes the course is the mastery of knowledge of the subject.

 17. The Bologna Process